unimi-dse/c1377f4b/README.md

 ##### Once installed the needed packages (`devtools`, `tidyverse`, `dplyr`), it's possible to call the following functions to obtain the visualisation of four differents plots:

-1. `ViewData()` shows all the countries ordered by number of universities appeared in the rankings.
+1. `GetData()` returns the data contained in the dataset.

 2. `Top10_2015()` lists the best ranked universities in the world in 2015.

-3. `University_count2015()` shows how many universities appeared in 2015 rankings for each state.

-4. `Score65()` presents all the universities that gained a score over 65 in the rankigs from 2012 to 2015.
+3. `Score65()` presents all the universities that gained a score over 65 in the rankigs from 2012 to 2015.